Arinerron/InternetometerBot/README.md

 sh run.sh <id> <optional:#ofthreads>
 ```

+On windows, make sure you have both the jre and jdk in your PATH.
+Then run the batch script at `run.bat`.

 # Disclaimers
 - Don't expect this code to be readable.
 I was never planning on publishing the source code.
 - Some parts of the source code have been modified.